-In some provinces like Ontario and British Columbia, you can only buy alcohol at government owned stores which have limited hours.
-You’ll also find that prices for alcohol to be much more expensive than other parts of the world.
+In some provinces like Ontario and British Columbia, you can only buy alcohol at government-owned stores which have limited hours.
+You’ll also find that prices for alcohol to be much more expensive than in other parts of the world.
 Don’t be surprised to be asked for photo identification when buying alcohol or trying to enter a bar or club.
 Drinking in public is against the law as well, so don’t try to plan a romantic picnic in the park with wine.

 Even if you’re just transiting through Canada on the way to somewhere else, an eTA is required.
 Costing only $7 Canadian, you can easily apply, and get the the eTA online.
 It will be valid for five years.

 11) We love our Tim Hortons.

 Tim Hortons is a nationwide coffee and donut shop chain that also has shops in the United States, Afghanistan, and even the Philippines.
 The franchise was started by a hockey player of the same name (how Canadian is that?).
 Many Canadians are addicted to their distinct flavor of coffee, as well as their donuts, most notably Timbits – bite-sized donuts that resemble a donut hole.
 Buy a multi-pack and share them with friends.

 12) Dress for the weather but don’t overdo it.